-With this backdrop, the 2022 G20 Ministerial Conference on Women Empowerment in Bali, Indonesia, highlighted the need for a common gender framework to fulfill the goals of “Recover Together Recover Stronger.”
+With this backdrop, the recently-concluded G20 Ministerial Conference on Women Empowerment in Bali, Indonesia, highlighted the need for a common gender framework to fulfill the goals of “Recover Together Recover Stronger.”
 MSC supported the Indonesian Ministry of Women Empowerment and Child Protection (KemenPPPA) to articulate a vision to improve women’s participation in all forms of work in the digital economy.

 This three-part blog series highlights the need to focus on women’s participation in the digital economy to reduce the gender gap in the labor force.
 The series focuses on informal workers, who represent 61% of the workforce worldwide, in the digital economy and their challenges.